Varun487/AIAlgoTrading/README.md

 __PROJECT PHASE 2__ *-> Deadline BY JULY END*
 1. Build models
 2. Achieve consistent profitability
-3. Write papers, see if you can publish them
+3. Write papers, see if you can publish them.